Loyola Memorial Park: Monuments and memorials

 The Loyola Memorial Park hosts "The Redemption 1974" by Eduardo Castrillo (a set of 13 massive cut and welded brass figures, 800 square meters, locally known as Last Supper of Jesus Christ monument which marks the complex's columbarium.
 The Bulaklak ng Pakikiramay (Flowers of Condolences) is an area within the park which is dedicated to Marikina City Police officers who have died.
+A monument for Fernando Amorsolo is located in the cemetery, a few meters away from his actual grave site.
+It features a statue of Amorsolo sculpted by National Artist Guillermo Tolentino.